DChero19/DChero19/README.md

 - 👋 Hi, I’m @DChero19
+- 🌱 I’m new to coding
+- I would love to learn coding quickly
 - 👀 I’m interested in code about cricket
-- 🌱 I’m currently learning ICT
-- you can learn anything about cricket from here
+- you will learn lot about cricket from here